What Is A Capstone Project in Grad School?

 Having a mentor will provide you with the guidance and support that you need to finish a capstone project.
 When finding an advisor, it’s best to look for one with enough knowledge or expertise in the subject you will be handling.

 Before approaching your advisor, it’s best to be prepared and have a list of potential subjects ready.
-This may give your prospect mentor a chance to assess if they will be able to help you and your range of topics.
+This may give your prospective mentor a chance to assess if they will be able to help you with your range of topics.
 It’s best to set up a meeting in advance since some faculty members may have a busy schedule.

 Once they have agreed to mentor you, It’s important to consider their schedule and integrate it into your project timetable.
 Schedule mentoring sessions often and constantly ask for feedback on your work to ensure that you’re heading in the right direction.